The two most common formats for mechanic training programs are certificate and associate degree programs.

 - Electrical Theory and Diagnosis

-Certificate programs are designed to prepare you to take certification exams, such as the ASE Certification Tests, which are an industry standard of knowledge.
+Certificate programs are designed to prepare you to take certification exams, such as the ASE Certification Tests, which examine one's industry standard for mechanic knowledge.
 Becoming ASE certified is not required, but can increase your job prospects and pay rate.

 You’ll leave your certificate training having learned much more, too—how to use tools, hoists, handle fluids, and shop communication.
 In short, you will receive a full, comprehensive education on how to repair and maintain cars.